-(i) Begin decommissioning activities; or

-(ii) Within twelve (12) months of written notification submit a decommissioning plan, if required by section 17(a) of this Chapter or 10 C.F.R.
-Part 40, Appendix A, and begin decommissioning upon the Department approval of that plan.
+- (i) Begin decommissioning activities; or - (ii) Within twelve (12) months of written notification submit a decommissioning plan, if required by section 17(a) of this Chapter and begin decommissioning upon the Department approval of that plan.

-(d) The Department may grant a request to delay or postpone initiation of the decommissioning process if the Commission determines that such relief is not detrimental to the public health and safety and is otherwise in the public interest.
+(d) The Department may grant a request to delay or postpone initiation of the decommissioning process if the Department determines that such relief is not detrimental to the public health and safety and is otherwise in the public interest.

-(e) Coinciding with and in addition to the notification requirements of Sections 16(a) and (b) of this Chapter, the licensee shall maintain in effect all decommissioning financial assurances as required by 10 C.F.R.
-Part 40, Appendix A. The amount of financial assurance must be increased, or may be decreased, as appropriate, to cover the detailed cost estimate for decommissioning established pursuant to Section 17 of this Chapter.
+(e) Coinciding with and in addition to the notification requirements of Sections 16(a) and (b) of this Chapter, the licensee shall maintain in effect all decommissioning financial assurances as required by Chapter 6 of these rules.
+The amount of financial assurance must be increased, or may be decreased, as appropriate, to cover the detailed cost estimate for decommissioning established pursuant to Section 17 of this Chapter.